JorgenVatle/selly-backup/README.md

 ```

 ## Usage
-Run the following command to create a timestamped JSON-formatted list of your [Selly](https://selly.io) products.
+Run the following command to create a timestamped JSON-formatted list of your [Selly](https://selly.io) products in
+the current directory.
 ```bash
 selly-download --email john@doe.com --apikey yourSellyApiKeyHere
 ```
-A new file will be created in your current directory.

 ## License
 This repository is licensed under the ISC license.